 Minister Poots must urgently introduce a Climate Change Act - McGuigan

-Sinn Féin Environment Spokesperson, Philip McGuigan MLA, has today called on the DAERA Minister to urgently prepare and table a Climate Change Act to ensure an economic recovery is in line with the need to meaningfully reduce greenhouse gas emissions.
+Sinn Féin Environment Spokesperson, Philip McGuigan MLA, has today called on the DAERA Minister to urgently prepare and table a Climate Change Bill to ensure an economic recovery is in line with the need to urgently reduce greenhouse gas emissions.

-The North Antrim MLA was speaking following the passage of a motion he tabled at AERA Committee in which the Committee called on the Minister to introduce a Climate Change Act within three months.
+The North Antrim MLA was speaking following the passage of a motion he tabled at AERA Committee in which the Committee is calling on the Minister to introduce a Climate Change Act within three months.

 Philip McGuigan MLA said: